Fexooo/FastMCServer/README.md

 # It doesn't work!
 If something doesn't work, please follow onscreen Instructions and if nothing helps, file a Issue on this GitHub Page.

+# There is something missing!
+I know, that right now the Software is limited on a normal and casual Server, but I'm planning on adding new Features!
+Check my to-do List and if there isn't the Feature you want open a Pull Request on GitHub.